amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     `"other: harmonic average`", and `"other: arithmetic average`".

   * `"upwind update`" [string] defines frequency of recalculating Darcy flux inside nonlinear solver.
-The available options are `"every time step`" and `"every nonlinear iteration`".
+The available options are `"every timestep`" and `"every nonlinear iteration`".
     The first option freezes the Darcy flux for the whole time step.
 The second option updates it on each iteration of a nonlinear solver.
-The second option is recommended for the New ton solver.
+The second option is recommended for the Newton solver.
 It may impact significantly upwinding of the relative permeability and convergence rate of this solver.

   * `"upwind method`" [string] specifies a method for treating nonlinear diffusion coefficient.